 A lot of us are at the stage now where we holding down full-time jobs and squeezing our travels into our annual leave, due to this a lot of people often feel that they need to stay closer to home and cannot fit in a more exotic long-haul destination but you can.
 Travelling the world and maintaining a career is possible when planned properly multi-stop destinations are an option.
-Last November I dived head first into a jam-packed 14 days in Vietnam; taking in the incredible landscapes, sampling the most delicious Pho and meeting some of the most beautiful welcoming people in the world.
+Last November I dived headfirst into a jam-packed 2 week itinerary for Vietnam; taking in the incredible landscapes, sampling the most delicious Pho and meeting some of the most beautiful welcoming people in the world.

 It may not be the most relaxing holiday in the world but 2 weeks in Vietnam is possible and completely worth it.

 My two week Vietnam travel itinerary was fully planned by myself and my boyfriend, every part was booked separately by ourselves, this meant we also saved a lot of money by not going through a tour company for a prepared tour itinerary, it also gave us the flexibility to do exactly what we wanted during our two weeks in Vietnam – cities, beaches and sights.

 Important Vietnam Visa information: If you are staying 15 days or under in Vietnam you do not need a visa, however, ensure sure you have a print out of your departure flight for customs on arrival, you will not be allowed through until they see it.

 Internal flights around Vietnam are incredibly cheap (some flights are as low as £12!) and very frequent, while they may be slightly more expensive than sleeper trains or buses, they save A LOT of time, look up companies such as Air Asia and VietJet.

 Top Tip: Fly very early morning or very late evening, never fly mid-day as you will waste a day travelling.
 If you do want to travel by train, again book a sleeper train and travel through the night.

 Read before you fly: 20 fun facts about Vietnam